 A beginner’s guide to persona marketing: how to create personas

-What is a persona?
-Well, according to the Oxford Dictionary, a persona is “the aspect of someone’s character that is presented to or perceived by others”.
-In the context of marketing, the process of creating a persona involves analysing the behaviour and attributes of your customers, then segmenting them into target groups.
+What is a marketing persona, or buyer persona?
+According to the Oxford Dictionary, a persona is “the aspect of someone’s character that is presented to or perceived by others”.
+In the context of digital marketing, a marketing persona is essentially who you see your potential buyer to be.
+What do they look like, what do they enjoy, and what are their reasons to purchase from you?
+The process of creating a persona as part of your digital marketing strategy involves analysing the behaviour and attributes of your potential and existing customers, then segmenting them into target groups.

-By identifying the various characteristics, interests, goals and habits of a customer, you give yourself the best chance of marketing your business in a way that suits their needs, and enticing them to purchase your products or services.
+By identifying the various characteristics, interests, goals and habits of your target customers, you give yourself the best chance of marketing your business in a way that suits their needs, and enticing them to purchase your products or services.

-Typically, companies create or design marketing personas by looking at the following attributes and activities:
+Typically, companies design marketing personas by looking at the following attributes and activities:

-- Demographics (age, gender, ethnicity, education, career etc)
+- Demographic information (age, gender, ethnicity, education, career etc)

 - Shopping habits